Scarletsang/Dorker/README.md

 dorker bash
 ```

-Valgrind is avaliable automatically within the container:
+`valgrind` is avaliable automatically within the container:

 ```bash
 dorker valgrind --leak-check=full ./minishell
 ```

-strace can be used to check if you have closed the file descriptors
+`strace` can be used to check if you have closed the file descriptors.

 ```bash
 dorker apt-get install strace